We agree to all sorts of treatments to make our hair look fresh and lovely, but we are not always fully aware of how those treatments might damage it.

 Every good hairdresser will advise you to come for another bleaching after 4-6 weeks, and this is just the right time.

-This will not overwhelm your hair too much, and it will give it some time to “breathe.”
+This will not overwhelm your hair too much, giving it time to “breathe.”

 Bleaching Own My Own